On-Site/Consortium Sponsored Child Care

 - Increases retention, reducing turnover costs

-- Allows tax credit of up to 25 percent of facility expenditures, plus 10 percent of any resource and referral expenditures, up to $150,000 in a calendar year; business expense tax deductions for remaining child care facility expenses
+- Allows a federal tax credit of up to 25 percent of facility expenditures, plus 10 percent of any resource and referral expenditures, up to $150,000 in a calendar year; business expense tax deductions for remaining child care facility expenses

 - Improves employee performance and reduces absenteeism compared to when using off-site child care